-Also, try using props like pillows or cushions to support your hips, shoulders, neck, or back.
+Also, try props like pillows or cushions to support your hips, shoulders, neck, or back.
 Or add a vibrator for stimulation during foreplay.
 Many women have vaginal dryness as they get older.
-It's particularly a problem if you have Sjogren's syndrome, a condition often seen with RA.
+It's also a problem if you have Sjogren's syndrome, a condition often seen with RA.
 If you have that, try vaginal lubricants, vaginal moisturizers, or vaginal estrogen creams.

 Have you ever tried warming up together?

 You already know that warm showers or baths can help your painful joints.
 You can use them to enhance your sex life, too.
 Take a bath together as part of foreplay.
 Or gently wash each other with an aromatic body wash in a warm shower.
 You might also try an electric blanket on your bed to make it cozy.